prakashr7d/docguru-chatbot-mvp/README.md

 Note that there are two copies of the demo page.
 One at `demo/local` and another one at `demo/prod`.
 If you want any changes to reflect on prod then update the prod files as well

+# [Prod] Config files for Prod

+Config files for prod are kept in `configs/prod`.
+Make sure to change these files to reflect in prod.

 ## Overview of the files

 `data/stories` - contains stories